Summary

 • Meets diagnostic criteria for logopenic variant PPA

-• Score of 20 or higher on the Mini-Mental State Examination
+• Attains score of 20 or higher on the Mini-Mental State Examination

-• Adequate hearing and vision (with hearing or vision aids, if needed)
+• Has adequate hearing and vision (with hearing or vision aids, if needed)

-• Able and willing to undergo MRI brain scan
+• Is able to travel to research site and undergo MRI brain scan

-• Access to high speed internet and basic experience using a computer and the internet
+• Has access to high speed internet and basic experience using a computer and the internet

 You CAN'T join if...